SoftUni-Internal/interactive-content/EN/02-Function-Context/01-what-is-this.md

 [slide hideTitle]

-# "this" in the Browser
+# "This" in the Browser

 The **global object** in the browser is the **window**.